-- The Arundel collection was one of the last to reach the market.
-This Titian was bought from Arundel's collection. - By the 1630s Arundel was in financial difficulties because of his hair-brained scheme to set up a commercial company to exploit Madagascar.
+- It was not just the king's goods that were sold but all the Whitehall Group including Arundel, Buckingham and Hamilton. - Buckingham's eldest son was born in 1628 (the year he was assassinated) and was also called George Villiers, 2nd Duke of Buckingham, in 1645 went abroad.
+Parliament seized his collection but the Earl of Northumberland intervened and managed to stop the sale, but took Titian's Cardinal Georges d'Armagnac with his secretary (still in his castle today). - In 1646 the 2nd Duke of Buckingham returned and sent the collection to the Netherlands, 16 chests including 200 paintings.
+He pawned them for cash to live and they were eventually bought by Archduke Leopold William (a great collector then living in the Netherlands) for 60,000 florins. he also bought the Duke of Hamilton's collection (Hamilton had been executed with Charles in 1649). - By the 1630s Arundel was in financial difficulties because of his hair-brained scheme to set up a commercial company to exploit Madagascar.
 In 1641, Arundel escorted Maria d'Medici abroad, even then he was selling drawings to pay his debts.
-In London he sent 60 cases of his belongings abroad and in 1642 he escaped with Henrietta Maria.
+In London he sent 60 cases if his belongings abroad.
+In 1642 he escaped with Henrietta Maria.
 He died in 1645 in Parma, a broken man.
 His wife survived to 1644.
 The collection was sold to support Charles and some went to Parliamentarians.
 In 1653 Arundel's grandson sought to sell the pictures to the French and Spanish ambassadors but Arundel's youngest son then sued the grandson and stopped the sale.
 An inventory was drawn up in 1654 and the agent of the Spanish ambassador bought 56 Venetian paintings straight away including eight Veronese (including Christ and the Centurion, still in the Prado). - The difficulty of making money from these sales is shown by Arundels' nephews who also bought some of the works to make money.
 First they over-priced the work and sold none, they then set up a lottery but sold no tickets even though it included Titian's Flaying of Marsyas.
-In the end Bishop Karl von Lichtenstein bought it for a vastly reduced price for his Palace in Czechoslovakia.
+In the end Carl von Lichtenstein bought it for a vastly reduced price.